-One of the most powerful operations in plastic surgery after having a child is a breast augmentation.
+As mentioned, one of the most powerful operations in plastic surgery after having a child is a breast augmentation.
 Often, women will think that their breasts are now “saggy” or droopy.
 However, most often, changes after pregnancy are simply volume and skin area mismatches.
 Simply adding more volume frequently restores their look to a perky, pre-pregnancy state.
-In less frequent cases, an implant alone cannot achieve the pre-pregnancy look.
-In these cases, a lift may be required to raise the nipple and remove extra skin.
+In less frequent cases, a breast augmentation alone cannot achieve the pre-pregnancy look.
+In these cases, a breast lift combined with your breast augmentation may be required to raise the nipple and remove extra skin.

-In some cases, plastic surgeons make combine enlarging the breast and a breast lift.
 Post-pregnancy, breasts will result in a smaller shape than the pre-pregnancy state.
-It is not uncommon for women to choose implants to achieve breasts even larger than their pre-pregnancy state.
+It is not uncommon for women to choose a breast augmentation to achieve breasts even larger than their pre-pregnancy state.
 Implant choices include silicone or saline.
 Both have their own set of advantages and disadvantages (which are discussed below).

 After pregnancy, there is a period of lactation that may last several months or longer during the period of breastfeeding.
 If one doesn’t breastfeed, lactation should end spontaneously.

 Once lactation subsides, the breast will need to slowly return to their pre-lactation state.
 While they shrink, the skin often doesn’t follow completely.
 However, before proceeding a breast augmentation, it is wise to wait 3-6 months following lactation to ensure that the breast has stopped contracting.
-Prematurely operating will result in sub-optimal shape and may even contribute to infection or capsular contracture.
+Prematurely going through the procedures involved in a mommy makeover will result in sub-optimal shape and may even contribute to infection or capsular contracture.